 Location: Keeter Training Center at 105 Keeter Center Drive

-Services provides support for the physical infrastructure of the Raleigh Fire Department, including facilities, apparatus, vehicles, equipment, hand tools, personal protective clothing, and uniforms.
+The Services Division provides support for the physical infrastructure of the Raleigh Fire Department, including facilities, apparatus, vehicles, equipment, hand tools, personal protective clothing, and uniforms.
 Responsibilities include:

-- issuing new uniforms and equipment to personnel
+- Issuing new uniforms and equipment to personnel; and,

 Location: 4120 New Bern Avenue